-**The COVID-19 (Coronavirus) situation is extremely difficult for people in a crisis experiencing emotional and/or mental health problems.
-The situation is unprecedented and impacts delivery of services.**
+**COVID-19 and the lockdown are extremely difficult for people in a crisis experiencing emotional and/or mental health problems.
+This situation is unprecedented and impacts delivery of services.**

 Please use the following links if you or someone you know may be experiencing a mental health crisis.

 Talk to someone:

 The Samaritans 24/7 Phoneline –